lead-free/lead-free.github.io/about/index.md

 When I am not at the lab you can find me [*backpacking*](https://www.flickr.com/photos/sl-vision/) and social dancing (pre pandemic) ballroom, fusion/blues, and contact improv.
 ### Contact
-Feel free to contact me, I am always open to connect, share, and explore with enthusiastic creatures.
+I am always open to connect, share, and explore with enthusiastic creatures.

 City College of New York
 Steinman Hall, room 518